 Fire pumps need a room of their own.
 They cannot be located in a room with mechanical, electrical or plumbing equipment.
 The room must be rated, and typically would need an outside door, or be located off a rated room.
 On a recent project, that room was about 36 square feet.

 Water storage, power supply, back-up power, and a dedicated fire pump room all need to be part of a building’s program.
 For rural area sprinkler systems, these components can be significant.
-In addition to our own recent project, we have heard anecdotes about other projects where OSFM requirements were not fully anticipated during design.
+In addition to our own recent project, we have heard anecdotes about other projects where OSFM requirements were not fully anticipated during design, resulting in more re-work than anyone really wanted to do.